 The ACT ARCO and related three-tiered programs to train academic dentists have attracted national and international attention both in dental education and other health science fields.
 Initial program evaluations have been performed and published: Training Future Dentists for an Academic Career: A Three-Tiered Program (J Dent Educ.
 2016 May;80(5):502-16), with the goal of providing a possible model for other dental and non-dental schools interested in initiating similar programs.
 This article was selected as one of the “Top Articles in the Journal of Dental Education: 2016.”
 This article also was referenced by Dr. Anthony M. Palatta in the editorial From Pipeline to Mainstream: Increasing the Number of Dental Students and Residents Pursuing Academic Careers in the same issue.
 After the nationwide ADEA webinar, Preparing Future Faculty: The Time Is Now!, schools expressed interest in the program and currently, the ACT ARCO program serves as a model for adaptation at The University of Sydney Dental School.

-Pitt Dental Medicine remains at the forefront of providing a solution for the shortage of dentists.
+Pitt Dental Medicine remains at the forefront of providing a solution for the shortage of academic dentists.
 The ACT ARCO, a visionary program, and the daily efforts of Drs.
 Horvath and Wankiiri-Hale in mentoring and working with students, deserve the recognition of the Gies Foundation 2020 Award for Outstanding Vision.